East Wheeling development discussions take off

 WHEELING, W.Va.
-(WTRF) – The agenda at the East Wheeling Community Meeting had everything from the recognition of community groups to development and community feedback.
+(WTRF) – The agenda at the East Wheeling Community Meeting on Saturday had everything from the recognition of community groups to development and community feedback.

 Members of Wheeling City Council, Wheeling Heritage, Grow Ohio Valley and many more were in attendance to discuss the future plans of the Nelson Jordan Center and the Clay School on the corner of 14th and 15th street.